DanielMcSheehy/EtherStocks/README.md

 This game runs on dapp smart contracts such as: https://etherscan.io/address/0xa6230691b2b1cff2f9737ccfa3ff95d580e482a0 Each stock is its own smart contract, that allows buying/selling of erc20 'stock shares'.
 The site itself only interacts with the contracts, so players do not have to worry about site security/crashing, which is the intended application of dapps.
+Stocks Contract: buying a stock costs a 10% fee, that fees gets distruted to current stock holders as dividends, and price increases.

 The day trader contracts are similar to the stocks, but have a 'game aspect' (see below), but invest the collected fees into the stocks (further incouraging stock investments).

-In order to use this website, your browser needs to have the browser extension MetaMask installed.
-After that, you will see numerous stocks available for purchase in the table below.
+DayTrader Contract: Purchasing a stock allows ownership of the stock untill the next buyer.
+The next buyer pays 1.5-2X of the previous price which is paid to the past owner and this repeats.
+If stock is not purchased in 24 hours price resets.

 There are multiple actions that you can do with each stock: